MisterTooh/TypeScript/README.md

    1. Annotations: Code we tell TypeScript; what type of value a variable will refer to.
    2. Inference: TypeScript will guess the type.
+   3. Thanks to `interfaces`, object types can have multiple types, as long as they satisfy the `interface` requirements.

 ## Notes: